ideepaknishadd/PasswordManager/readme.md

 4. Build and run the app on an emulator or physical device (API 23+).

 ## Usage
-1. **Launch the App**: View the splash screen, then authenticate using face, fingerprint, PIN, pattern, or password if "Device Authentication" is enabled (default).
+1. **Launch the App**: View the splash screen, then authenticate using fingerprint, PIN, pattern, or password if "Device Authentication" is enabled (default).
 2. **Home Screen**: View the list of saved passwords.
 If no passwords are saved, a centered "No passwords saved yet" message appears.
 3. **Add Password**: Click the Floating Action Button (FAB) to open the Add Dialog and create a new password.
 4. **View Details**: Click a password in the list to open the Password Details Bottom Sheet, showing account type, username, and password.